What is domestic abuse?

 Abuse causes emotional pain, depression, anxiety, and post-traumatic stress.
 Sexual abuse can lead to sexually transmitted infections (including HIV/AIDS) and unplanned pregnancy.

-Pregnancy can be a very dangerous time for women in abusive relationships.
-Pregnant women who are abused may have anemia, infections, bleeding, or poor weight gain.
+Pregnancy can be a very dangerous time for people in abusive relationships.
+Pregnant people who are abused may have anemia, infections, bleeding, or poor weight gain.
 Abuse during this time may also increase your baby's risk of low birth weight, premature birth, and death.

 It can be hard for some victims of domestic abuse to ask for help or to leave their relationship.
 You may feel scared, stuck, or not sure what steps to take.
 But it's important not to ignore abuse.
 Talking to someone could be the first step to ending the abuse and taking care of your own health and happiness again.